Yemen Humanitarian Crisis

-In 2019 in a conference held by the UN a $ 4.2 Bn in aid pledges for Yemen assistance was announced.
+In 2019 at a conference held by the UN a $ 4.2 Bn in aid pledges for Yemen assistance was announced.
 The announcers have given very little amount in this regard, unfortunately.
 The health-care system of the country collapses as millions of children face starvation.
 Pandemic coronavirus on the peak and cholera outbreaks, and warns that UN-backed aid programs may close in weeks due to a shortage in funding.

 International pledges at a recent aid conference fell far behind what is immediately needed.
 The Global Coronavirus outbreak distracted the prominent members of the Yemen war.
 According to the United Nations, the deaths in Yemen this year from coronavirus would be more than calculated.
-If the health-care system is not improved, the number of deaths due to coronavirus would increase the total number of deaths in the last five years.
+If the healthcare system is not improved, the number of deaths due to coronavirus would increase the total number of deaths in the last five years.

 Considering the current situation, saying that Yemenis are also abandoning Yemen would not be wrong.
-The priority of most of the educated civilians is to flee the country.
+The priority of most the educated civilians is to flee the country.
 The only people left in Yemen are those who cannot afford to escape the country.
 This is the main reason for the drowning economy of Yemen.

 According to many, the dispute in Yemen is also because both Saudi Arabia and Iran are bitter rivals.
 The war in Yemen is the result of the power struggle of both countries.
 The only concern of the United States is to fight against Houthi.
 This is why the United Nations is struggling to combat terrorism in Yemen.
 The US has collaborated with the Yemeni government and its allies.
-The Houthis, with the back of Iran, have made drone and missile strikes into bordering Saudi Arabia escalating the tension in the region.
+The Houthis, with the back of Iran, have made drone and missile strikes on bordering Saudi Arabia escalating the tension in the region.

 Iran and Saudi Arabia are not fighting directly to showcase their power.
 These two countries are in a proxy war.
 What happens in the Yemen war with Saudi Arabia can greatly mount regional tensions.
 Unstable Yemen means more attacks from terrorist groups residing there which is a threat to the western world.